eclipse-tractusx/item-relationship-service/docs/adminguide.md

 The URL of the OAuth2 token API.
 Used by the IRS for token creation to authenticate with other services.

-##### oauth2-jwkset-uri

-The URL of the OAuth2 JWK Set.
-Used by the IRS to validate tokens when the IRS API is called.

 ##### grafana-url

 The hostname where Grafana will be made available.